Frequently asked questions:

 - Am I required to take a foreign language in order to obtain a degree in Meteorology?

 As demonstrated in the Meteorology checksheet, foreign language is a required part of this degree plan.
-However, a student can fulfill this requirement with 2 years of the same foreign language in high school or by completing an associate’s degree.
+However, a student can fulfill this requirement by taking two years of the same foreign language in high school or by completing an associate’s degree.

 - How can I prepare for a degree in Meteorology while in High School?